 - Report to the board about the financial health of the organization

 Large nonprofit organizations often round out their boards with other members who don’t hold leadership board titles.
 Nevertheless, they attend the board meetings and participate in making important decisions about the organization’s progress.
 In the future, board members can be considered for leadership positions.

-What’s the Difference Between Executive Director, President, and Chairman of the Board?
+What's the Difference Between an Executive Director, President, and Chairman of the Board?

 The executive director refers to a staff person who oversees the day-to-day management of the organization.
 The president works closely with the executive director, and is generally responsible for the entity's short- and long-term financial goals.
 The nonprofit board's chair is responsible for leading the nonprofit board and evaluating the executive director.